Pawsey-Internships/pawsey-version-control/_episodes/08-collab.md

 Once there she can accept access to the Owner's repo.

 Next, the Collaborator needs to download a copy of the Owner's repository to her machine.
 This is called "cloning a repo".
+Now is a good time to ask Jordan (or other instructor) about setting Collaborator-Owner pairs if he has forgotten.
+Hint: pairs.xlsx

-To clone the Owner's repo into her `Desktop` folder, the Collaborator enters:
+To clone the Owner's repo into her `Desktop` folder, the Collaborator enters (replace 'vlad' with Owner's username):

 ~~~
 $ git clone https://github.com/vlad/planets.git ~/Desktop/vlad-planets
 ~~~
 {: .language-bash}

-Replace 'vlad' with the Owner's username.

 If you choose to clone without the clone path (`~/Desktop/vlad-planets`) specified at the end,